Workforce report details City of Saint John's employee costs | CBC News

 The Financial and Consumer Services Commission oversees pension plans in the province.

-In a statement to CBC, FCNB communications officer, Alix Saulnier said special pension payments are often reflected by employers as a percentage of payroll but they "do not relate to any one employee or group of employees" because plan deficits are equally applicable to all pension plan members and retirees at the date the plan was converted to shared risk which, in the case of Saint John, was 2012.
+In a statement to CBC last fall, FCNB communications officer Alix Saulnier said special pension payments are often reflected by employers as a percentage of payroll but they "do not relate to any one employee or group of employees" because plan deficits are equally applicable to all pension plan members and retirees at the date the plan was converted to shared risk which, in the case of Saint John, was 2012.

 The pensions of employees hired since 2012 are fully funded by their regular payroll contributions.